-Heated airers are becoming more and more popular as utility bills soar.
-People are turning off their tumble dryers and opting for cheaper methods to dry their clothes.
-On days when hanging clothes outside on a rotary washing line isn't possible, there are lots of different ways to dry your clothes indoors, some more cost efficient than other.
+Heated airers are becoming more popular than ever as utility bills remain high and the UK faces another winter cold snap.
+With tumble dryers expensive to run, many families are choosing to switch off their tumble dryers and look for cheaper ways to dry everyday laundry.
+On days when hanging clothes outside on a rotary washing line just isn’t an option, there are plenty of ways to dry your clothes indoors, some far more cost efficient than others.

-If you want your clothes to dry indoors quickly, a regular clothes horse and dehumidifier might not cut it for you.
-A great compromise between using a tumble dryer and air drying is to invest in a heated airer.
-They can get your clothes dry in a few hours and cost just pennies to run.
-Using the government's average kWh (34p), a heated airer cost around 3-11p per hour to run, with some more powerful options costing up to 30p per hour.
-This is still a big saving compared to a tumble dryer, which on average costs 85p per hour to run.
+If you want your clothes to dry indoors quickly during freezing weather, a standard clothes horse paired with a dehumidifier may not be enough on its own.
+A heated airer offers a practical middle ground between air drying and using a tumble dryer.
+Many models can dry clothes in just a few hours and cost only pennies to run.
+Using the government's average kWh cost of 34p, a heated airer costs around 3 to 11p per hour to run, with some more powerful options costing up to 30p per hour.
+This still represents a significant saving compared to a tumble dryer, which costs around 85p per hour to run.

 Best heated airer at a glance